rafaelpcarneiro/cleaningCaptchas/README.md

 ## Future work
 I still need to
-* Implement an algorithm that split the cleaned captcha into 4 images containing possible letters
+* Implement an algorithm that splits the cleaned captchas - obtained previously - into 4 images where each one of them are containing possible letters
-* Finally, After spliting the image into 4 smaller images I need to implement an algorithm to classify the letters.
+* Finally, After spliting the images
+ I need to implement an algorithm in order to classify the letters of the splitted images

 So far I think that the segmentation problem is going to be the more tedious...